TateTaylorOH/The-Northern-Sea/QUESTS.md

 ## Lost Treasure of Captain Torradan

-The Player goes on an island-hopping treasure hunt to find the lost treasure of Fortunata ap Dugal.
+The Player goes on an island-hopping treasure hunt to find the lost treasure of Torradan ap Dugal.

 ## The Lost Colony